briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

         plan described in Section 3121(v)(2)(C) of the Internal Revenue Code.

-        2. _(b)_ "Qualifying loss" means the amount of compensation attributable to a taxpayer’s nonqualified deferred compensation plan, less the receipt of money and property attributable to distributions from the nonqualified deferred compensation plan.
+        2. _(b)_ "Qualifying loss" means the amount of compensation attributable to a taxpayer's nonqualified deferred compensation plan, less the receipt of money and property attributable to distributions from the nonqualified deferred compensation plan.
 Full loss is sustained if no distribution of money and property is made by the nonqualified deferred